 My favorite travel resources

 Intrepid – they offer small group travel for when you don’t want to go through all the hassle of making your itinerary and travel plans yourself.
 It is also great for when you don’t want to travel alone but have nobody to join you.
 You’ll find plenty of destinations all around the world, and the great part about them is that they are committed to responsible travel.

-Booking.com – did you know that you can search for car rentals on Booking.com as well?
+Rentalcars.com part of Booking.com – did you know that you can search for car rentals on Booking.com as well?
 Well, one of my friends rented a car for her vacation in Greece one month before going and got such a low price I couldn’t believe my eyes.
 It is definitely worth trying because it will save you money.
+Get your offers here!

-Rail Europe – The one-stop shop for train travel – the #1 distributor for European train tickets & rail passes, covering over 50 European train companies.
+Rail Europe – The one-stop shop for train travel – the #1 distributor for European TRAIN TICKETS & RAIL Passes, covering over 50 European train companies.
 On top of that, they offer sightseeing products making it, even easier to plan your trip around Europe by train.

 Omio – your gateway to trains, buses, and flights.
 All in one place.
 I suggest using it especially for booking train tickets for Italy or Germany.